Investing in a B2B podcast is a great idea — but how much are you willing to invest in developing and growing it into a success?

 One reason is the limited options for much-needed features.
-For example, analytics tools to help identify how well your episodes are doing (aka converting).
+For example, you won't get analytics tools to help identify how well your episodes are doing (aka converting).
 As we mentioned in the previous section, most tools don’t give you access to that data.
-You’re stuck with listeners and downloads and trying to make sense of what that might mean is like trying to complete a puzzle with most of the pieces missing.
+You’re stuck with total listeners and downloads, and trying to make sense of what that might mean is like trying to complete a puzzle with most of the pieces missing.

 You’ll also find that free solutions (including free podcast software) have limited bandwidth, which can hurt the growth of your podcast.

 3. You’ll Lack Much-Needed Integrations to Grow Your Podcast

-Trying to piece together a disconnected B2B podcasting tech stack could leave you with a big ol’ mess.
+A disconnected B2B podcasting tech stack creates a big ol’ mess.
 Not only do you have to manage multiple platforms, but you’ll also lack the insights needed to determine if your podcast is generating results.

 Having integrations simplifies life for marketers.
 So you’ll want a podcasting platform that offers integrations like:

-● Conversational marketing tools like Drift to see which content your listeners are consuming (so you can continuously improve your strategy).
-And offer listeners a live chatbot to talk to your brand directly.
+- Conversational marketing tools like Drift to see which content your listeners are consuming (so you can continuously improve your strategy).
+A live chatbot also allows listeners to talk to your brand directly.